Indiana Jones and the Emperor's Tomb

 Indiana Jones and the Emperor's Tomb is a 2003 action-adventure video game developed by The Collective and published by LucasArts for the Xbox, Microsoft Windows, PlayStation 2 and OS X. It features cover art by Drew Struzan.
 The game is an adventure of fictional archeologist Indiana Jones.
 The story takes place in 1935, acting as a prequel to Indiana Jones and the Temple of Doom.
 The tomb mentioned in the title is that of China's first Emperor Qin Shi Huang.

-The game received a mixed reception from critics.
-It was praised for successfully capturing the spirit of the films, though criticism was given to the game's camera controls and graphical issues.
+The game had a mixed reception from critics.
+It was praised for successfully recreating the spirit of the films, but criticised for its camera controls and graphical issues.
 In March 2015, the game was re-released digitally through GOG.com, and in November 2018, the game was released through Steam.

 Gameplay

 Indiana Jones and the Emperor's Tomb is an action-adventure game.
 It is played from a third-person perspective, and takes place across 10 levels.
 As Indiana Jones, the player can run, jump, climb, and swim.
 Numerous enemies appear throughout the game, including Nazi guards.
 The player has a variety of defensive moves, such as punching and kicking.
 Various guns can be used throughout the game as well, and the player can also use improvised weapons, such as the legs from broken chairs and tables.

 The player is equipped with Jones' bullwhip, which can be used against enemies.
 The player can also whip certain overhead objects to swing from one platform to another.
 Other items include a knife, used for cutting through thick vines.
 On-screen icons alert the player when to use the whip or knife, and when to perform other actions such as pulling switches and planting explosives.
 The player's health is replenished by drinking from a canteen of water, which can be refilled at certain points in each level.
 Gameplay is the same on each console.